NeurodataWithoutBorders/matnwb/README.md

 ## Under the Hood

-NWB files are HDF5 files with data stored according to the Neurodata Without Borders: Neurophysiology (NWB:N) [schema](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/dev/core).
+NWB files are HDF5 files with data stored according to the Neurodata Without Borders (NWB) [schema](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/dev/core).
 The schema is described in a set of YAML documents  which defines the various types and their attributes.

 Certain functions, like `generateCore` and `nwbRead`, automatically read these specifications and converts them to a MATLAB class file.
 These classes generally map directly to attributes and constraints of the types defined in the schema.